 Samsung and LG are both two leading television manufacturers.
 Samsung with its QLED TVs and LG in turn with the OLED televisions.
 Both display manufacturers spend a lot of time and attention on innovation and the development of new technologies.
 For example, in February, we published a Samsung Smart Mirror TV.
 A recently published patent shows that the Korean competitor LG is also developing a television with a mirror.

 Mirror television: a new generation of displays

-In May 2017, LG Display applied for a patent for a ‘Mirror Display’.
+In May 2017, LG Display applied for a ‘Mirror Display’ patent.
 The patent was published on 5 March 2019 by the USPTO (the United States Patent and Trademark Office).

-Where the design of Samsung was a square screen we see that LG chooses a 4:3 ratio.
+Where the design of Samsung was a square screen, we see that LG chose a 4:3 ratio.
 An LCD or OLED display can be used in the upcoming TV.
 The mirror TV from LG also has touchscreen functionality.
 For this purpose, use is made of a so-called in-cell touch sensor.
-This technology makes it possible to implement a touch screen, without these having an adverse effect on the thickness of the screen.
+This technology makes it possible to implement a touch screen without this having an adverse effect on the thickness of the screen.

-The TV with mirror has three positions, in the display mode you have a regular television at your disposal.
+The TV with a mirror has three positions; in the display mode, you have a regular television at your disposal.
 There is also a mirror mode, where the entire screen functions as a mirror.
 The third mode is multimode.

 In the multi-mode, the TV images are shown in the middle of the screen, while the edges function as a mirror.
 It is a fairly technical patent, which describes in detail how this is made possible.
-Basically, it comes down to LG’s mirror TV consisting of sixteen surfaces, which are equipped with all kinds of sensors and electrodes.
+Basically, it comes down to LG’s mirror TV consisting of sixteen surfaces equipped with all kinds of sensors and electrodes.